Rachel Dolezal: Police Ombudsman Commission

 Dolezal applied for the position of chair of the Office of the Police Ombudsman Commission in Spokane in May 2014, and was subsequently appointed by Mayor David Condon.
-In her application, she identified herself as having several ethnicities, including black.
+In her application, she identified herself as having several ethnicities, including Black.
 In June 2015, City Council President Ben Stuckart said the city had opened an investigation of the truthfulness of her application.
-On June 17, 2015, the investigation concluded that she had acted improperly, violated government rules and abused her authority, and the report said the evidence and interviews confirmed workplace harassment allegations and "a pattern of misconduct" by Dolezal.
+On June 17, 2015, the investigation concluded that she had acted improperly, violated government rules and abused her authority.
+A report stated that the evidence and interviews confirmed workplace harassment allegations and "a pattern of misconduct" by Dolezal.
 Dolezal was asked to resign by Condon and Stuckart due to "intimidating and harassing" behavior.
 On June 18, 2015, the Spokane City Council voted unanimously to remove Dolezal from her position as chair of the Police Ombudsman Commission.

 Teaching and writing

+Dolezal has worked as an instructor at North Idaho College.

 In 2015, Eastern Washington University stated that "since 2010, Rachel Dolezal has been hired at Eastern Washington University on a quarter-by-quarter basis as an instructor in the Africana Education program.
 This is a part-time position to address program needs.
 Dolezal is not a professor."
 She taught "The Black Woman's Struggle", "African and African American Art History", "African History", "African American Culture", and "Intro to Africana Studies".
 A statement by university officials on June 15, 2015, indicated that Dolezal was "no longer an employee of Eastern Washington University".
 Despite not being a professor, she used the title "professor" on several websites.

 Dolezal was a frequent contributor to The Inlander, an alternative weekly newspaper in Spokane.

 Dolezal released a memoir on her racial identity titled In Full Color: Finding My Place in a Black and White World in March 2017.

+Dolezal later became a public school teacher for the Catalina Foothills Unified School District in Tucson, Arizona.
+In February 2024, Dolezal was fired for violating the district's social media policy by publishing sexually explicit imagery of herself to OnlyFans.

 Other work

-Dolezal later worked as a hair stylist, specializing in weaves and braids.
+After her NAACP departure, Dolezal worked as a hair stylist specializing in weaves and braids.
 She also creates and sells her own artwork.
 She has stated that in the past she worked as a sushi chef.
-She has an OnlyFans account, where it is reported that she will post pictures of herself engaging in activities such as working out as well as pictures of her feet.
+She has also produced content for OnlyFans and Cameo, where website users can request custom video greetings.